colinbellino/ludum-dare-43/README.md

 And here you might think, but what is this "wenk" i just read about, and here is your [answer](https://www.reddit.com/r/adventuretime/comments/23yan5/how_do_you_spell_the_noise_that_gunter_makes/).

+## Links

+- Store page (it's free): https://cbellino.itch.io/wenk
 - Download links (all builds): https://drive.google.com/drive/folders/1yr-t-pMfxMumgbk9VGryHKWe7lqp_i4L?usp=sharing!
-- Source code: https://github.com/cbellino/ludum-dare-43 (some of the code is really bad and should not be considered best practice, at all!)
+- Source code: https://github.com/cbellino/ludum-dare-43 (it's here)

 ## Controls